Dr. Jens Kammerer

 Contact

-If you have questions about my research, my software, or anything else, please feel free to send an email to jkammerer (at) stsci.edu.
+If you have questions about my research, my software, or anything else, please feel free to send me an email at Jens.Kammerer (at) eso.org.
+A continuously updated list of all science staff at ESO Garching can be found here.